Alexandra Eala

-Alexandra Maniego Eala (Note: /iː'ɑːlɑː, eɪ-, -lə/; /fil/) (born May 23, 2005) is a Filipino professional tennis player.
-She reached a career-high WTA singles ranking of world No. 50 on 3 November 2025, making her the highest-ranked Filipino in tour history.
-She is also the first Filipino to break into the top 50, defeat multiple top-5 players and major champions, and reach a tour-level final in the Open Era.
+Alexandra Maniego Eala (Note: /iː'ɑːlɑː/ ee-AH-lah, /fil/) (born May 23, 2005) is a Filipino professional tennis player.
+She reached a career-high ranking of world No. 18 by the Women's Tennis Association (WTA) in August 2026, making her the highest ranking Filipino and Southeast Asian in WTA Tour history.
+She is the first Filipino to reach top 20, defeat top 10 opponents, reach the fourth round of a major, reach the semifinals of a WTA 1000 event, and win a WTA Tour title.

-Eala reached an ITF junior ranking of No. 2 on 6 October 2020 and became the first Filipino to win a junior Grand Slam title by claiming the girls' singles crown at the 2022 US Open.
+Eala reached a junior combined ranking of world No. 2 on October 6, 2020, and became the first Filipino to win a junior major title, winning the girls' singles title at the 2022 US Open.
+She rose to prominence when she defeated Iga Świątek as part of her semifinal run at the 2025 Miami Open as a wildcard, followed by her first WTA Tour final appearance at the Eastbourne Open.
+Following two WTA 125 titles (at the 2025 Guadalajara Open and the 2026 Birmingham Open), she reached the fourth round of the 2026 Wimbledon Championships.
+Eala had her breakthrough by winning first WTA Tour title at the Washington Open, which propelled her to breaking into the top 20 in the WTA rankings.

-Early and personal life
+Early life and background

-Eala was born on May 23, 2005, in Quezon City, Philippines.
-Her mother, Rosemarie "Rizza" Maniego-Eala, was a 1985 Southeast Asian Games bronze medalist in the 100-meter backstroke and later served as the chief financial officer of Globe Telecom until 2024.
-Eala is a niece of former Philippine Sports Commission chairperson and Philippine Basketball Association commissioner Noli Eala.
-Her brother, Michael "Miko" Eala, played tennis for the Pennsylvania State University Nittany Lions from 2020 to 2024.
+Alexandra Maniego Eala was born on May 23, 2005, in Quezon City, Philippines, to Michael Eala, a business executive, and Rosemarie Maniego-Eala, Globe Telecom chief financial officer until 2024, and a former national swimmer and bronze medalist in the 100-meter backstroke at the 1985 SEA Games.
+Her paternal uncles are Noli Eala, former Philippine Sports Commission chairperson and Philippine Basketball Association commissioner, and fashion designer Rhett Eala.
+Her older brother, Michael Francis "Miko" Eala, played tennis for the Pennsylvania State University Nittany Lions from 2020 to 2024.

+Eala began playing tennis at age four, introduced to the sport by her maternal grandfather, Roberto Maniego, who was also her first coach.

-Eala attended the Immaculate Conception Academy in San Juan and Colegio San Agustin in Makati, before transferring to the Rafa Nadal Academy in Manacor, Spain.
+She attended the Immaculate Conception Academy in San Juan and Colegio San Agustin in Makati before joining the Rafa Nadal Academy in Manacor, Spain.
 She graduated from the academy in 2023.